jsoizo/gitlab-multi-reviewer/README.md

 This automatically merge MR, when all reviewers who are listed as TODO under "Reviewers" or "reviewers" headings check own list item.

 Below is example MR description.
+On this case, MR is accepted only when all of TODO list items are checked.

 ```
 # Awosome Merge Request